Keeping up to date

 It is possible to keep up to date by setting up ‘alerts’ that will notify you anything new appears.
 This could be when a key author in your subject publishes new work, the next issue of a journal is published or simply when more appears on your topic.

-Many journals enable you to set up alerts too, so you'll automatically receive the table of contents when a new issue is published.
-Just find the journal home page and look for an alert or table of contents option.
+Many databases and journals enable you to set up alerts so you'll automatically receive the table of contents when a new issue is published.
+Look for an alert or table of contents option.

 Citation Searching